xarray-contrib/datatree/docs/source/data-structures.rst

 (represented by the ``parent`` attribute pointing to ``None``).
 Nodes can have multiple children, but as each child node has at most one parent, there can only ever be one root node in a given tree.

-The overall structure is technically a `connected acyclic undirected graph`, otherwise known as a `"Tree" <https://en.wikipedia.org/wiki/Tree_(graph_theory)>`_.
+The overall structure is technically a `connected acyclic undirected rooted graph`, otherwise known as a `"Tree" <https://en.wikipedia.org/wiki/Tree_(graph_theory)>`_.

 .. note::